tylerlrhodes/blog2/content/posts/Book Review - Boyd The Fighter Pilot Who Changed the Art of War.md

 enemies, his dedication and the fact that he was usually right, resulted in him being able to pull some powerful strings and move the largest bureaucracy in the world to occasionally do the right thing.

-The story of Boyd is one of dedication to a cause.

 Unfortunately while he tirelessly worked to improve the armed forces, he was basically negligent to his wife and children, and his